adamsilver/fdpb/05-Inbox-Management.md

 </ul>
 ```

 Here's the HTML without any form controls.
-We'll add those momentarily.
+We'll add those in shortly.
 Interestingly, the act of writing the HTML exposes another design problem.
-You'll notice the content is wrapped in a link.
-This can't be done with tables and is semantically invalid.
+The content is wrapped in a link which is not something we can do with tables&mdash;it's semantically invalid.

-Designers should have a deep understanding of the materials they use to build artifacts.
-A chair designer should intimately know how wood works.
-In our case the materials include HTML, CSS, Javascript.
+As designers, we should have a deep understanding of the materials we use to build artifacts.
+For example, a chair designer should intimately know how wood can be used to craft chairs.
+In our case the materials are HTML, CSS, Javascript.
 And the artefacts are web pages.

 > ‘If you can solve a problem with a simpler solution lower in the stack, you should.’—Derek Featherstone

 Gmail uses tables and yet the entire row is clickable.
-Google's developers have had to use Javascript.
+Google's developers use Javascript.
 But, as we've previously discussed, this is an act of exclusivity.

 Wherever possible we should avoid solutions that exclude people.
-Inclusivity is really just a set of constraints that guide us to create robust interfaces and therefore better experiences.
+Inclusivity is really just a set of constraints that guide us to create robust, and therefore, better experiences.

 ## Enabling selection